2

 Fees

-The full cost of the award over 2 years is £3,000 with a possibility to pay in instalments.
+The full programme is £2,800 over the two years of the programme with a possibility to pay in instalments.

 Fees include the Durham registration fee, online library access and access to all the materials on the course through our virtual learning environment.